Chinese people in the New York metropolitan area: Political influence

+In November 2014, Nancy Tong became the first Chinese American Democrat elected female district leader in Kings County (the borough of Brooklyn).
+In November 2022, Iwen Chu, a resident of Brooklyn, was elected to The New York State Senate as a Democrat.
+In November 2023, Susan Zhuang, born in mainland China and living in Brooklyn, was elected to the New York City Council as a Democrat.
+In November 2022, Lester Chang, who was born in Manhattan and lives in Brooklyn, was elected to The New York State Assembly, representing southern Brooklyn as a Republican.
+Steve Chan was elected to the New York State Senate in November 2024 as a Republican representing Bensonhurst and other parts of southern Brooklyn.

 In 2021, Republican Party politicians, including Curtis Sliwa, who ran for Mayor of New York City, attracted Chinese American voters who opposed Democratic Party policies in education and crime.

 Economic influence

 The economic influence of Chinese in New York City is growing as well.
 The majority of cash purchases of New York City real estate in the first half of 2015 were transacted by Chinese as a combination of overseas Chinese and Chinese Americans.
 The top three surnames of cash purchasers of Manhattan real estate during that time period were Chen, Liu, and Wong.
 Chinese have also invested billions of dollars into New York commercial real estate since 2013.
 According to China Daily, the ferris wheel under construction on Staten Island, slated to be among the world's tallest and most expensive with an estimated cost of $500 million, has received $170 million in funding from approximately 300 Chinese investors through the U.S. EB-5 immigrant investor program, which grants permanent residency to foreign investors in exchange for job-creating investments in the United States, with Chinese immigrating to New York City dominating this list.
 Chinese billionaires have been buying New York property to be used as pied-à-terres, often priced in the tens of millions of U.S. dollars each, and as of 2016, middle-class Chinese investors were purchasing real estate in New York.
 Chinese companies have also been raising billions of dollars on stock exchanges in New York via initial public offerings.
-The major Chinese banks maintain operational offices in New York City.
+Major Chinese banks have maintained operational offices in New York City.